-Keeping his eyes fixed on his squirming bundle, Nathan moved to the next person.
+With his eyes fixed on his squirming bundle, Nathan moved to a gray-haired woman in line.
 “Omar is so glad to see you, ma’am.”

-With Omar in his hands, Nathan grinned at adults.
-He stood the baby with his feet touching the floor and looked up at the baker’s wife.
+Nathan stood the baby on the floor and grinned up at the baker’s wife.
 “Does he walk?”

-She shook her head no as Omar plopped down on his bottom.
+She shook her head, No, as Omar plopped onto his bottom.
 “Baba.”

 Omar sat and gazed at Nathan’s foot.
 “Goo.
 Coo.”

 Undaunted, Nathan made a small, adult bow to the bakery crowd.
 “Maybe later.”

 Dad collected his five silver shekels from the shopkeeper, shuffled back a step, and studied Nathan.